 This post is one post in a series on thinking well.
 It is about an argument pitfall called hasty generalization.
 The more we are able to identify hasty generalizations, the more we are able to detect your own biases.
 How Thinking Well Helps Us When we learn to think well, it can help us to… Continue reading Argument Pitfall #2: Hasty Generalization

 You have probably heard of the dangers of propaganda before.
 Propaganda is a misinformation tactic that some leaders use to control their follower's perception of reality and to shut down their critical thinking and conscience.
-Controlling Followers Leaders who use propaganda (I am going to call them P Leaders to stand for Propagandistic Leaders) usually… Continue reading Propaganda Never Looks Like Propaganda When We’re Being Propagandized (How Can We Detect It?)
+Controlling Followers Leaders who use propaganda (I am going to call them P Leaders to stand for Propagandistic Leaders) usually… Continue reading How to Detect Propaganda

 Most of us have heard the phrase think critically before, and most of us understand that thinking critically is important.
 We may even have a strong desire to improve our own critical thinking skills.
 Despite all of these good feelings and intentions, we may not have a very clear idea of what critical thinking is.… Continue reading Five Ways to Think More Critically (and How it Benefits You)